 Monica is a behavioural neuroscientist and postdoctoral research fellow interested in understanding the role of GPCR function in the brain, focusing in particular on cognition and motivation.
 She has > 10 years’ experience with rodent behaviour applied to psychiatric and neurodegenerative diseases.
 She has received a Master’s degree in Neuropsychobiology from the university of Cagliari (Italy) and a PhD in Pharmacy from the Goethe University in Frankfurt am Main (Germany).
 Monica is currently on a research sabbatical in the Endocrine and Neuropharmacology Laboratory with Dr Karen Gregory.

 Jon is a postdoctoral research fellow in the Servier Drug Discovery Program, working on projects related to orphan GPCR-mediated control of inflammation and has previously investigated potential treatments of cardiovascular and metabolic diseases.
 He has built over 10 years of analytical pharmacology experience investigating GPCR function from cell-based pathway analysis, to in vivo animal models, and much in between.
-Jon completed a PhD through Monash University investigating adipose tissue and adrenergic metabolic control.
+Jon completed a PhD through Monash University in 2016 investigating adipose tissue and adrenergic metabolic control.

 Tess is a research assistant for the MTDD lab; she supports the Servier Drug Discovery Program across multiple projects.
 Tess recently graduated with a Masters of Philosophy (MPhil) from Monash University (2020) in human stem cell derived microglia.